searchmenu mobile

 February 2, 2023

-Light Conditions – most orchids require lots of bright light to produce blooms successfully.
+Light Conditions – Most orchids require lots of bright light to produce blooms successfully.
 They prefer indirect sunlight from south or east-facing windows and ensure they are not in direct sunlight.

 An orchid’s leaf colour is a good indication of how your plant is adapting to light conditions.